What is Adoptee Remembrance Day?

 - You don’t have to be adopted to recognize Adoptee Remembrance Day.
 We recognize that many people are impacted by adoption each year.
 We encourage you to get involved no matter which part of the adoption constellation you might or might not be a part of.
 Your support means everything to the adoptee community.

-- We have a main Facebook page for this day, but we are not setting up Instagram or Twitter for this purpose.
+- We have a main Facebook page for this day, and we have Instagram.
 Our main Adoptee Remembrance Day page will be sharing all posts we are tagged in, so make sure to tag us on October 30th.
-We will also share as many posts that use hashtags #adopteeremembranceday and #adopteesweremember as well as share as many as possible on our Adoptees Connect, Inc. Instagram & Twitter.
+We will also share as many posts that use hashtags #adopteeremembranceday, #ard, #ard2022 #adopteesweremember as well as share as many as possible on our Adoptees Connect, Inc. Instagram & Twitter.

 - Please be patient with correspondence as we’re 100% volunteer ran and most of us have full time jobs.

-- If you are interested in purchasing a shirt, please do so by October 5th, 2021.
+- If you are interested in purchasing a shirt, please do so by October 1st, 2022.
 We’re extending a 20% discount on all purchases on the Adoptee Remembrance Day swag at http://www.adopteemerch.com.
-Use code “ADOPTEEREMEMBRANCEDAY” at checkout.
+Use code “ADOPTEEREMEMBRANCEDAY2022” at checkout.

 - Please direct all correspondence regarding Adoptee Remembrance Day to email: email@example.com and NOT our Adoptees Connect, Inc. email.
 Separating the two causes will be critical to the productivity of Oct 30th.

-INVITE YOUR FRIENDS AND FAMILY.
+INVITE YOUR FRIENDS AND FAMILY TO ACKNOWLEDGE THIS DAY.
 THAT ONE INVITE COULD CHANGE SOMEONES LIFE FOREVER.

 Sponsored by Adoptees Connect, Inc.